pwalker/marionette_boilerplate/README.md

 - [FontAwesome](http://fontawesome.io/)

 Hopefully this boilerplate can help you quickly mock up some ideas, or sketch things out, and migrate on to a more mature way to manage these dependencies and serve them up.

+### A command line trick

+To help mimick a real server, you can use the following command line trick in python 3:

+    python -m http.server 8000

+Run it in the same directory as `index.html` to get a super basic webserver running.